Trip: 3 July 2018. From Piraeus to Salamina, with the GEORGIOS BROUFAS II of Broufas Vessels.

 The DIMITRIOS S and the THEOCHARIS MARIA L seen together in Salamina.

-The impressive port of Paloukia in Salamina, yet again featuring dozens of double-ended ferries.
+The impressive port of Paloukia in Salamina, yet again featuring several double-ended ferries.

 The THEOMITOR seen resting in Salamina.